 Certain spring-flowering plants can be harmful to pets if eaten.
-Rhododendrons, Yew, Lily-of-the-Valley and some bulbs, like daffodil bulbs, for instance, are poisonous.
+For instance, rhododendrons, Yew, Lily-of-the-Valley and some bulbs, like daffodil bulbs, are poisonous.
 Check and research your plants if you’re not sure.

-The RSPCA have a good article on dog-friendly gardens.
+The RSPCA have an excellent article on dog-friendly gardens.

 Pesticides and dangerous garden chemicals